 Around 60,000 years ago, a man—genetically identical to us—lived in Africa.
 Every person alive today is descended from him.
 How did this real-life Adam wind up as the father of us all?
 What happened to the descendants of other men who lived at the same time?
 And why, if modern humans share a single prehistoric ancestor, do we come in so many sizes, shapes, and races?

 Examining the hidden secrets of human evolution in our genetic code, Spencer Wells reveals how developments in the revolutionary science of population genetics have made it possible to create a family tree for the whole of humanity.
 Replete with marvelous anecdotes and remarkable information, from the truth about the real Adam and Eve to the way differing racial types emerged, The Journey of Man is an enthralling, epic tour through the history and development of early humankind.

-Spencer Wells is an Explorer-in-Residence at the National Geographic Society and Frank H. T. Rhodes Class of ’56 Professor at Cornell University.
-He leads the Genographic Project, which is collecting and analyzing hundreds of thousands of DNA samples from people… More about Spencer Wells
+Spencer Wells is an explorer-in-residence at the National Geographic Society and the Frank H. T. Rhodes Class of ’56 Professor at Cornell University.
+He leads the Genographic Project, which is collecting and analyzing hundreds of thousands of DNA samples from… More about Spencer Wells

 Published by Random House Oct 31, 2012| 240 Pages| ISBN 9780307830456

 “Written with much verve, easy to read, and up-to-date on many important developments.” —Luigi Luca Cavalli-Sforza, Stanford University, author of The History and Geography of Human Genes and Genes, Peoples, and Languages